Frequent questions about volunteering

 How do I sign up to volunteer?

-Construction volunteers must sign up for their build days in advance here.
 It’s important to us that all our volunteers have a productive and rewarding experience, so we only schedule the number of volunteers that we can safely and comfortably accommodate on each day.
 When we have recruited the maximum number of volunteers that we can host on a particular day, we will no longer recruit additional volunteers.
 You can subscribe to our email list to be notified when we have opportunities available.

 Are there any age restrictions?